BestieSingh/Text-to-Speech-Android/README.md

 # Text to Speech Android Plugin

-To build to the following for will need the following software on your system.
+To build the following program you will need the following software on your system.

 # Unity3d
 https://unity3d.com/